UMAprotocol/UMIPs/UMIPs/umip-69.md

 1. **What prices should be queried for and from which markets?**

     - The applicable price market dominance index should be queried depending on the cryptocurrency of interest.
+The current chosen method is to query for dominance indices from the Domination Finance API, which simply caches CoinGecko dominance data.

 2. **Pricing interval**